arananet/Unamiga_A500_multicore/readme.md

 You can use the MINIMIG core SD, just create a new folder on the root called NES and put all the roms.

 ### MSX core:
 Requires a custom SD card because his partitions configurations.
-Find a SD card image on the MSX directory.
+The SD image required for the core can be downloaded from here: https://www.zxuno.com/forum/viewtopic.php?t=3976.

 ### ZXNEXT core:
 Requires a custom SD card because his partitions configurations.
+The SD image required for the core can be download from the original project, here: https://www.specnext.com/latestdistro/

 # Special thanks